mecxist/LIL_OS/docs/CONTRIBUTING.md

 ---

 **Remember:** Governance doesn't grant permission.
 It preserves legibility, reversibility, and accountability.
-Governance is memory—not control.
+Governance is memory, not control.